 So this is one of the things I have been talking about in the past few weeks.
 I was waiting for the visa to arrive before I wrote about my next trip.
 If you have been following me on Instagram, you would know though.
 Do you need any more reason to follow me on Instagram?

-Drumroll please.
-I am off to Europe for 5 weeks in May/June.
-I will mostly be in Western Europe and I am going all around the place.
-Hopefully I will try to keep you updated as I go around the continent.
+Drumroll, please.
+I am off to Europe for 6 weeks in May/June (Initially written in April 2016 and I have been to Europe multiple times post that).
+I will mostly be in Western Europe and I am going all over the place.
+Hopefully, I will try to keep you updated as I go around the continent.

 The biggest hurdle for any Indian (or anyone having an underprivileged passport) going to Europe is obtaining a Schengen Visa.
 Since I am visiting multiple countries this time, there was a confusion on which Embassy/Consulate I should apply to.
 Even though this is my fourth time in Europe and my 2nd Schengen visa in 2 years, I had to go through the entire procedure all over again.